Parallels/packer-plugin-parallels/.web-docs/components/builder/ipsw/README.md

   `shutdown_command` for the virtual machine to actually shut down.
 If it doesn't shut down in this time, it is an error.
 By default, the timeout is "5m", or five minutes.

-- `skip_compaction` (boolean) - Virtual disk image is compacted at the end of the build process using `prl_disk_tool` utility (except for the case that `disk_type` is set to `plain`).
-In certain rare cases, this might corrupt the resulting disk image.
-If you find this to be the case, you can disable compaction using this configuration value.

 - `usb` (boolean) - Specifies whether to enable the USB bus when building the VM.
 Defaults to `false`.